NJUST-KMG/Paper-list/README.md

 18)3.14 COCON: A SELF-SUPERVISED APPROACH FOR CONTROLLED TEXT GENERATION
 19)3.15 RETHINKING POSITIONAL ENCODING IN LANGUAGE PRE-TRAINING
-20)3.18 CONTRASTIVE LEARNING WITH ADVERSARIAL PERTURBATIONS FOR CONDITIONAL TEXT GENERATION(已讲) 21)4.21 Generating Product Descriptions from User Reviews                                                                                                                       22）4.21 It's almost like thet're trying to hide it how user-provided image descriptions failed to make Twitter accessible
+20)3.18 CONTRASTIVE LEARNING WITH ADVERSARIAL PERTURBATIONS FOR CONDITIONAL TEXT GENERATION(已讲) 21)4.21 Generating Product Descriptions from User Reviews
+22）4.21 It's almost like thet're trying to hide it how user-provided image descriptions failed to make Twitter accessible
-23）5.10 Graph-based Hierarchical Relevance Matching Signals for Ad-hoc Retrieval
+23）5.10 Graph-based Hierarchical Relevance Matching Signals for Ad-hoc Retrieval 24）6.3 Scene Restoring for Narrative Machine Reading Comprehension 25）6.24 A Continual Learning Framework for Uncertainty-Aware Interactive Image Segmentation 26）7.29 Control Image Captioning Spatially and Temporally 27）8.6 ROFORMER: ENHANCED TRANSFORMER WITH ROTARY POSITION EMBEDDING 28）8.9 Scalable Optimal Transport in High Dimensions for Graph Distances, Embedding Alignment, and More 29）8.13 Generative Video Transformer: Can Objects be the Words?
+30）8.26 VisualTextRank: Unsupervised Graph-based Content Extraction for Automating Ad Text to Image Search

 倪金龙：
 2020: